lexaisnotdead/Bridge-test/README.md

     * Multi‑sig or threshold signatures
     * Cryptographic proof verification (e.g., Merkle proofs)

+* On the Ethereum Holesky testnet, the **eSTR** token contract includes a publicly callable **mint** function that can be accessed by anyone.
+This is intentional to allow users and reviewers to test the bridge and relayer without needing admin intervention.

 ## License
 This project is licensed under the [MIT License](./LICENSE)